Hutt Road connections

 Shared path improvements include:

-- Widening the Kaiwharawhara Stream bridge for the shared path
+- widening the Kaiwharawhara Stream bridge for the shared path (after April 2018)

 - marking about 70 new off-peak parking spaces next to the kerb north of Westminster Street (clearway 7am to 9.30am)